 However, as I discussed early in Chapter 3, there's only so much of this knowledge that can be translated into words.
 (Research shows that about 10 percent of human interpersonal communication is verbal.)
 If you're interested in boosting the nonverbal skills associated with leadership, social intelligence, assertiveness, and mutually-supportive relationships, working with horses is an incredibly efficient, empowering, and fun way to master the elusive "other 90 percent" that distinguishes truly great leaders, innovators, and communicators.

 The field of equine-facilitated learning (also known variously as equine-facilitated human development, equine-assisted learning, equine-guided education, or equine-facilitated mental health) has been growing internationally since the late-1990s.
 Several professional organizations for sharing information have arisen, as well as more in-depth programs for training facilitators, including Eponaquest Worldwide, Adventures in Awareness, Professional Association of Therapeutic Horsemanship International, Equine Assisted Growth and Learning Association, Equine Guided Education Association, and European Association for Horse Assisted Education, among others.
-A few universities also offer degrees or concentrations in equine-facilitated therapy and experiential learning.
+A few universities also offer degrees or concentrations in equine-facilitated experiential learning.

 Increasingly, we see professionals combining techniques and principles associated with more than one of these programs, in addition to a variety of skills learned through conventional and innovative horse training disciplines.
 Some facilitators are diligent in gathering the latest research on emotional and social intelligence, horse behavior, and other related topics.
 Over time, these people tend to develop new activities and approaches, and the field continues to evolve as a result.